decaf-dev/vaultexplorer.com/docs/views/grid.md

 ### Social media image

-A regular URL may have a _Social media image_.
+A regular URL may have a _social media image_.
 This is a public image that is used to represent the website or article on social media sites.
-For a regular URL, the plugin will preform a `GET` request to fetch the entire website, and parse the social media image url.
-To optimize this process, the results are stored in a cache in your browser.
+To find this URL, the plugin will preform a `GET` request to fetch the entire website.
+The found url is stored in a cache for quick access.

 Cached social media images expire after 1 week.
-If a website has updated their social media image, that means you will need to wait 1 week for the updated image to appear in your image placeholder.
+If a website updates their social media image, you will need to wait 1 week for the updated image to appear in your cover image.

-You may clear the social media image cache from the plugin settings.
+You may force the social media image to update by clearing the image cache.

+1. Open the plugin settings by clicking the gear icon in the upper right corner
-1. Navigate to the **Data** section
+2. Scroll down to the **Data** section
-2. Find the **Social media image** setting
+3. Find the **Social media image** setting
-3. Click **Clear cache**
+4. Click the **Clear cache** button

 <Image src="views/img/clear-social-media-cache.png" alt="Clear cache" maxWidth="900px"/>